Welcome to our blog where you'll find great articles, insights and news

 If you’re interested in attending you can get your tickets here.

-From internationally acclaimed branding expert John Miziolek, Founder of Reset Branding and Design in Toronto, business listeners will discover a rousing conversation they won’t find anywhere else.
+From graphic designer John Miziolek, Co-founder of Reset Branding and Design in Toronto, business listeners will discover a rousing conversation they won’t find anywhere else.
 Dynamic, often controversial—this new podcast covers the new, the outlandish, the need-to-know trends in Marketing, Branding and Design.

 TORONTO, ON (April 16, 2015) — Presenting listeners the inside track into the tumultuous world of Marketing, Design Masters Canada will bring together today’s most influential leaders in marketing, branding and design into a no-holds-barred discussion with host John Miziolek.